zio/zio/docs/datatypes/core/zio/zio.md

 ### mapAttempt
 `mapAttempt` returns an effect whose success is mapped by the specified side-effecting `f` function, translating any thrown exceptions into typed failed effects.

-Converting literal "Five" String to Int by calling `toInt` is a side effecting because it will throws `NumberFormatException` exception:
+Converting literal "Five" String to Int by calling `toInt` is side-effecting because it throws a `NumberFormatException` exception:

 ```scala mdoc:silent
 val task: RIO[Any, Int] = ZIO.succeed("hello").mapAttempt(_.toInt)